-1. The impairment loss on an impaired asset is calculated as the difference between the asset's carrying amount and the estimated future cash flows discounted to its present value using the original effective interest rate for the asset.
-This discount unwinds over the period the asset is held as interest income.
+^{1.} The impairment loss on an impaired asset is calculated as the difference between the asset's carrying amount and the estimated future cash flows discounted to its present value using the original effective interest rate for the asset.
+This discount unwinds over the period and is recorgnised as interest income.